maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     .container
       width: 960px

-    .left-side
+    .left-side, .right-side
       width: 50%

-    .right-side
-      width: 50%

 Now if you were to change the size of .container, .left-side and .right-side would proportionally resize themselves to the new container size.
-Expand this example out to all grid elements including .container and you have a responsive grid that will resize itself depending upon the context it is drawn on.
+Expand this example out to all grid elements including .container and you have a responsive grid that will resize itself depending upon the context it renders on.

 ### Using Susy

 Rather than calculate all the different percentage for a flexible grid, I prefer to use a grid system that does this for me and save some time.
-You will find a pretty comprehensive list of [Grid Systems][]in the appendix, but my preference is to use [Susy][] since it is a plug-in of Compass, and authored by Eric Meyer whom I have a great deal of confidence in.
+You will find a pretty comprehensive list of [Grid Systems][]in the appendix, but my preference is to use [Susy][] since it is a plug-in of Compass, which we are already using, and authored by Eric Meyer whom I have a great deal of confidence in.

 #### Installation